l1h2/line_follower/README.md

 The `main()` loop in the `RUNNING` state of the state machine continuously updates the `PID` controller and checks for stop conditions.
 Sensor data is processed, and motor speeds are adjusted to keep the robot on the line.

+The exact behavior of the robot in this state is determined by the `RUNNING_MODE` set in the state machine, which can be changed to different modes of operation:

+- Base PID

   The loop works in a frame based manner, where each event has its own frame interval for performing calculations based on the running system timmer.
 This is done to allow for more precise control of the robot, as well as offloading heavy calculations to different frames, providing for more efficient use of the CPU.

-However, the entire loop is managed by the state machine and no other code can run while the state machine has control of the robot's operation.
+In all modes the entire execution loop is managed by the state machine and no other code can run while the state machine has control of the robot's operation.
 This is done to prevent any other code from interfering with the robot's operation, as well as to allow for more precise control of the robot.

 ### Stopping